 The deadline is firm and the lead time for deploying server-side biometrics, integrating passkey infrastructure, and updating customer-facing flows is measured in months.
 Institutions that have not begun are already behind.

-Beyond June 2026, AFASA Philippine's trajectory points in one direction: pre-payment payee verification.
+Payee verification is already in the framework.
+What June 2026 forces is the question of how institutions implement it and whether what they have in place is sufficient.
 The liability shift, the authentication mandate, and Circular 1215's recovery framework are all moving toward a single logical conclusion.
 Institutions that build pre-payment verification capability now will be positioned ahead of that mandate rather than waiting for the next circular.

 iPiD's Know Your Payee (KYP) platform provides that pre-payment verification layer confirming the beneficiary account name matches the account number before funds are authorised, across global payment corridors.
 It bridges the gap between Circular 1213 and Circular 1215, addressing the check that happens before a payment clears, not after it fails.